When I mentor couples, they often come to me exhausted from the same painful cycle. Maybe you can relate.

 If we assume that we already know what our partner wants or that they know what we want, communication is already muddied.

-Or if we go into negotiations with the notion that a particular goal is more important to our partner than it actually is or that they will throw a hissy-fit if we don't go along, we may not bring 100% to the negotiations.
+Or if we go into negotiations with the notion that a particular goal is more important to our partner than it actually is or we assume our partner will become defensive or emotionally reactive, we might not bring 100% to the negotiations.

 I've worked with scores of couples over the past couple of decades, and trying to "keep the peace" is a silent compromise but often a tremendous loss, too.
 It is a perfect storm for people pleasers who damage a relationship by agreeing even when they adamantly disagree or want something completely different.

-If we already believe relationships are just about keeping the peace or that there is no way for both of us to be happy, then compromise will be a part of our lives—because what we believe is what we create.
+If we already believe relationships are about managing tension or that there is no way for both of us to be happy, then compromise will be a part of our lives—because what we believe is what we create.

-We tend to resign ourselves to compromise in marriage or relationships—not because it's necessary or effective but because we've been conditioned to believe that it's necessary or helpful.
+We tend to resign ourselves to compromise in marriage or relationships—not because it's essential or effective but because we've been conditioned to believe that it's necessary.

-Giving up ourselves is never the solution; resentment is the result—and I never met anyone who likes that emotional companion!
+Giving up ourselves is not the solution and resentment is the result.
+And I've never met anyone who likes that emotional companion!.

 Why would anyone want to be in a relationship or marriage when they have to give up their dreams, desires, and happiness?